INJURED ON ANOTHER'S PROPERTY?

 Call (888) 498-3023 for more information about your case.
 We offer free case evaluations!

-Dangerous Premises Conditions
+Understanding Dangerous Premises Conditions

 All people have a reasonable expectation of safety whenever they visit public or private land.
 Broadly speaking, all property managers are obligated to prevent defects or harmful conditions whenever possible.
-If the condition of the store, apartment complex, office, mall, restaurant, etc. is unsafe, the owner may be liable for accidents that occur.
+If the condition of the store, apartment complex, office, mall, restaurant, etc., is unsafe, the owner may be liable for accidents that occur.
 The claim made by victims of these accidents is that the premises manager knew or should have known about the defect and, by doing nothing, allowed harm to visitors or tenants.

 • Slippery or ice-covered floors